MohitMeena6/Kumar--Movie_Recommendation_System/README.md

 ## 🌟 About The Project

-**Movie Magic Recommender** is an intelligent movie recommendation engine created by **Ayush Patel**.
+**Movie Magic Recommender** is an intelligent movie recommendation engine created by **Mohit Kumar Meena**.
 The system features a comprehensive database of over 4,700 movies and TV shows, including Hollywood blockbusters, Bollywood films, South Indian cinema, and popular web series.
 Using advanced natural language processing and TF-IDF vectorization, it provides personalized recommendations based on user queries.

 ### Key Features
 - 🔍 Natural language search capability